How flexible working hours help Samantha to thrive

-After returning back from maternity leave, I found I had a great work-life balance.
-My daughter was a toddler and at nursery for two days a week and at her grandparents for one.
-I was loving being back at work, while also being able to meet up with friends and go to baby classes.
+After returning from maternity leave, I had a great work-life balance.
+My daughter was a toddler at nursery for two days a week and at her grandparents for one.
+And because Atkins is a flexible employer, I was also able to swap my work days around my parents I was loving being back at work, while also being able to meet up with friends and go to baby classes.
 I didn’t feel like I was missing out on my child’s younger years, or that my career was being disadvantaged.
 And because Atkins, a member of the SNC-Lavalin group, is a flexible employer, I was also able to swap my work days when it suited my mum and dad.

-My parents drop a bombshell
+And then my parents drop a bombshell

 I soon found a wonderful pre-school close to work, the only downside was that they operated during term time and school hours.
 Atkins came to the rescue with its amazing approach to work hours.
 I put in a flexible working request that would spread my hours, allowing me to do school drop off and pick up.
 It was approved.
-If anything the flexible hours have worked out better for my colleagues, as now I’m in the office 4 days a week, instead of 3.
+If anything the flexible hours have worked out better for my colleagues, as now I’m in the office four days a week, instead of three.

 Any parent will agree that juggling school holidays can be a headache.
 Again, Atkins has been a huge help to us with the option of buying more annual leave.
 When it comes to the six-week long summer holidays, I’m open to any suggestions.
 Well at least with my parents settled in their home on the coast, my daughter will have a great place to spend the summer…

 Thank you Atkins for being committed to family